Isomorphisms of fusion subcategories on permutation algebras: Introduction

 For basic facts regarding points on $G$-algebras we follow \cite{Th} and for the language of Brauer pairs in the context of $p$-permutation algebras we refer to \cite{AsKeOl} and \cite{BrPu}.
-We use methods on lifting idempotents as in \cite[ Section 3]{Pu}.
+All algebras that appear in this paper are assumed to be finite dimensional over $k$.
+We use the lifting idempotents techniques as presented in \cite[ Section 3]{Pu}. $A^*$ denotes the group of units of a ring $A$ and we use conjugation on the left:$~^af:=afa^{-1}$ for any $f\in A, a\in A^*.$ Depending on the situation, we sometimes let "$\cdot$" denote the usual multiplication between two elements of a $k$-algebra.
+Most frequently we only use juxtaposition.

+We recall the basic facts about points, pointed groups and defect groups attached to pointed groups, for details see \cite[Section 13 and Section 18]{Th}.
+For any $G$-algebra $A$ and for any subgroup $H$ of $G,$ a point of $A^H$ is the $(A^H)^*$-conjugacy class of a primitive idempotent of $A^H$.
+If $\alpha $ is a point of $A^H,$ that is $\alpha=\{aia^{-1}| a\in (A^H)^* \},$ the pair $(H,\alpha)$ is called a pointed group.
+We denote this pair by $H_{\alpha}.$